 Note: DES, MD5, HMAC-MD5 and RC4 are used for older versions of WEP in non-FIPS mode.

-9. Critical Security Parameters
+9 Critical Security Parameters

-The following are the Critical Security Parameters (CSPs) used in the module (unless explicitly specified, a CSP is applicable to all approved modes of operation).
+The following are the Critical Security Parameters (CSPs) used in the module.
 The user is responsible for zeroizing all CSPs when switching modes.